focus-trap/focus-trap/README.md

 Focus is forced into the trap just as described for `focusTrap.activate()`.

-If the focus trap has not been activated or has not been paused, nothing happens.
+If the focus trap has not been activated, nothing happens.

+If the focus trap has not been paused, nothing happens other than resetting its __manually-paused__ state.

+If the focus trap is not at the top of the `trapStack`, it will not be unpaused (whether previously auto- or manually-paused) until all traps higher on the stack have been deactivated and this trap becomes the one at the top again.

 Returns the `trap`.